AA55hex/golang_bootcamp/README.md

 ### Create book

-Use POST method `localhost:3000/books/new` with json body to create book.
+Use POST method for `localhost:3000/books/new` with json body to create book.
 Request can pass only if the `Content-Type` header is `application/json`.

 CURL request example: